Nicholas-Odeh/Gazint-IntelliScript/README.md

 3.)
 If you use the BIOS hotkey function, keep the tool protected as it contains your BIOS password and should be handled as a sensitive asset.

 4.)
-HID struggles to work on Latitude 5420/ 5410 natively.
+HID struggles to work on Latitude 5420/ 5410 natively, the program works best on the Latitude 7400